 If you find something in your credit file you think is wrong, start by reporting the error to the credit bureau from which you received the credit file.
 You can find more information on your rights around the information in your credit file from the Privacy Commission.

 How can I find out what mine is?

-In New Zealand you are entitled to know your credit score and the contents of your credit file for free and you can do this by contacting any of the three credit reporters.
+In New Zealand you are entitled to know your credit score and the contents of your credit file for free.
 If you require your report urgently there may be a fee attached.